ni/ams-capabilities/CONTRIBUTING.md

 # Capabilities

 We categorize Capabilities in "Low Level Capabilities" (LLC) and "High Level Capabilities" (HLC).
-LLCs are intended to be used with any kind of device, not just a Cycler (for example).
+LLCs are intended to be used with any kind of device, not just a Power Supply (for example).
 HLC are used to reflect device types, e.g. Cyclers, Climate Chambers, etc. They are either build up using LLCs or using Clusters to define a standard device which is compatible with e.g. PAtools.
 LLCs might be derived using parent classes in order to reduce implementation work and increase maintainability.

 # Cluster vs non Cluster
 The Cluster implementation is more performant, depending on amount of channels used.
-Using multiple channels the Cluster variant is recommended, the "non Cluster" implementation is there for compatibility, since Cluster useage was added with 25Q4.
+Using multiple channels the Cluster variant is recommended, the "non Cluster" implementation is there for compatibility, since Cluster usage was added with 25Q4.

 # Datatypes